gmc-code/PC-Python/docs/turtle/turtle_screen_advanced.rst

     | **canvheight** - positive integer, new height of canvas in pixels
     | **bg** - colorstring or color-tuple, new background color
     | If no arguments are given, return current (canvaswidth, canvasheight).
-    | Else, resize the canvas the turtles are drawing on wihtout altering the drawings.
+    | Else, resize the canvas the turtles are drawing on without altering the drawings.
     | Scrollbars are added, to observe hidden parts of the canvas previously outside the canvas.

+| The code line below, ``turtle.screensize(canvwidth=1200, canvheight=800, bg="yellow")``, creates scrollbars and extends the canvas which is drawn in yellow around the background gif.

 .. code-block:: python